Bringing the world to your classroom

 Sarah Flynn is the Director for the Centre for Global Education.
 She has a BSc in Molecular Genetics, an MA in Sociology, and is currently completing a PhD in Sociology at the University of Alberta.
 Sarah has worked in both biomedical and clinical research and was formerly the Assistant Director, Institute for Sexual Minority Studies and Services, University of Alberta.
 Sarah has been a sessional instructor and has a number of peer reviewed publications in her cv.
 Sarah also likes to think she makes the best double chocolate chip toffee cookies.
 Ever.

 Rebecca is the Online Education Coordinator for the Centre for Global Education.
 She has a B.Ed. from the University of Alberta in Secondary Education with a major in Biological Sciences and a minor in Mathematics.
-Rebecca comes from a rural area in Northern Alberta and has had the pleasure to work closely with many Indigenous youth in the classroom and is excited to bring that experience to CGE.
-She often says she has a million hobbies from knitting, to video games, to hiking, to playing with her pug Walter!
+Rebecca comes from a rural area in Northern Alberta, Canada and has had the pleasure to work closely with many Indigenous youth in the classroom.
+She combines her passion for youth engagement, climate action, and social justice to inspire thousands of youth in her role at CGE.